Sukhamjot-Singh/TWO-CARS/README.md

 For running the game

-=> In the directory 2cars , type in command line
+=> In the directory TWO-CARS , type in command line

 $python 2cars.py